Spot N Sync

 - How their perception-action couples in real-time during this dynamic changing task

 - Would our participants make better prediction and adaptation over the practice

 - Possible improvement of task performance, retention, and transfer

-Loom is a co-op game where players replicate the model of a patterned, colored block model, but each player is limited to only interacting with a specific type of block.
-The use of VIVE Pro Eye to measure eye-tracking and pupilometry allows us to connect these physiological behaviors to the social interaction and motivation between individuals on the Autism Spectrum and another player (AI).
+Loom is an experiment that connects physiological behaviors to the motivation between individuals on the Autism Spectrum and another player.
+We’ve designed the experiment as a form of a two-player cooperation game game where players replicate the model of a patterned, colored block model, but each player is limited to only interacting with a specific type of block.
+The use of VIVE Pro Eye to measure eye-tracking and pupilometry.

 In academia, we recognize that a multiplayer network is an essential next step for cooperative testing.
 Our goal is to establish a fast network for the Multiplayer VR Community Center to link multiple Vive Pro Eye VR headsets and place players into the same virtual room, regardless of their physical location in the real world.
 This VR Community Center will also be the central hub that encompasses VR assessment tests and interventions that come out of our lab.